Skip to main content

 Packaging & ESD

-• ESD-sensitive components must be in antistatic packaging
+• ESD-sensitive parts must be packed in antistatic packaging

-• Screen markings (screens, displays) require firmly supported transport
+• Screen items (screens, displays) require well-supported transport

-• High-value shipments are transported securely (screened cargo)
+• High-value shipments are transported under security measures (screened cargo)

-Request a specific quote for Electronics to Mexico.
-We reply on average within 4 hours.
+Get a specific quote for Electronics to Mexico.
+We typically respond within 4 hours.

 1